anakic/querystorm-docs/New docs/Querying/Databases.md

 - {username:*credId*}
 - {password}

-The placeholder for the username must provide the identifier of the credentials, so they can be stored.
+The placeholder for the username must provide the identifier of the credentials, so they can be stored and identified for later use.

 When the user attempts to use a script with a templated connection string for the first time, they will be prompted to enter their database credentials:

 ![Credentials prompt](../../Images/credentials_promt.png)

-The entered user credentials are then inserted into the template and a connection is attempted.
-If the attempt fails the prompt reappears.
+The entered user credentials are then inserted into the template and a connection attempt is made.
+If the attempt fails, the prompt reappears.
 If the attempt succeeds, the credentials are encrypted (via the Windows Data Protection API) and stored in a local file for future use.
-After the credentials are stored, they are used automatically in the future every time a connection is attempted using a connection string with the same credentials ID.
+Once the credentials are stored, they are used automatically in the future every time a connection is attempted using a connection string with the same credentials ID.
 If a connection attempt fails in the future, the user will again be prompted for their credentials.